-Every day, we take steps to keep our nation safe and ensure we thrive after disasters occur.
+Every day, we take steps to keep our nation safe and ensure that we thrive after disasters occur.
 Whether we face risks related to earthquakes, cyber attacks or chemical spills, our goal is shared: safety and resilience.

 The National Preparedness System has six parts: